St John's Cathedral (Hong Kong): Architecture

 It is the oldest surviving Western ecclesiastical building in Hong Kong, and the oldest Anglican church in the Far East.

-The cathedral's architectural style is a plain, unadorned adaptation of 13th century English and Decorated Gothic, which was the popular revivalist style for churches at the time.
-Along the north wall is a memorial tablet to Captain William Thornton Bate RN, who was killed in the battle on Canton in 1857.
+The cathedral's architectural style is a plain, unadorned adaptation of 13th-century English and decorated Gothic, which was the popular revivalist style for churches at the time.
+Along the north wall is a memorial tablet to William Thornton Bate, who was killed in the battle on Canton in 1857.
 A similar tablet is found at St Ann's Church in Portsea, Portsmouth, Hampshire.

 The bell tower of the cathedral is decorated with a large "VR" on the west face, in commemoration of the institution's founding during the reign of Queen Victoria.
-The north and south faces of the tower are decorated with the coats-of-arms of two former governors of Hong Kong, Sir John Davis and Sir George Bonham.
+The north and south faces of the tower are decorated with the coats-of-arms of two former governors of Hong Kong, John Francis Davis and George Bonham.

 There were reports that the main doors of the cathedral are made with wood planks salvaged from HMS Tamar, but according to a 2016 article published by the South China Morning Post, that is untrue.

-The first pew on the south side of the interior bears the Royal Arms, as it was formerly reserved for the governor or any member of the Royal Family visiting Hong Kong before the Handover in 1997.
+The first pew on the south side of the interior bears the royal arms, as it was formerly reserved for the governor or any member of the royal family visiting Hong Kong before the handover in 1997.

 It was declared a monument of Hong Kong in 1996.

-War Memorial
+War memorial

-Next to the cathedral is a large Memorial Cross, unveiled by Governor Sir Reginald Stubbs in 1921 in memory of the soldiers killed in the First World War.
+Next to the cathedral is a large memorial cross, unveiled by governor Reginald Edward Stubbs in 1921 in memory of the soldiers killed in the First World War.
 During the Japanese occupation the cross was reduced to a straight granite column.
-In 1952 it was replaced by a Celtic cross, with an inscription added to commemorate those who had died in both World Wars.
+In 1952 it was replaced by a Celtic cross, with an inscription added to commemorate those who had died in both world wars.
 The original bronze tablet with the names of the First World War dead is held inside the cathedral, in St Michael's Chapel.

-Every year ex-British Army members hold a memorial service at the Memorial Cross.
+Every year ex-British Army members hold a memorial service at the memorial cross.

-Beside the Memorial Cross is a tombstone covering the remains of Private Ronald Douglas Maxwell, who was killed in Wan Chai three days before the ceasefire.
+Beside the memorial cross is a tombstone covering the remains of Ronald Douglas Maxwell, who was killed in Wan Chai three days before the ceasefire.
 This is the only grave within the cathedral precinct, and is registered by the Commonwealth War Graves Commission.